ServerlessLLM/ServerlessLLM/examples/installation_on_windows/README.md

 ## 2 Configure the WSL connection
 Back to the installation of sllm, as the processing of deploying LLM requires sufficient GPU memory.
-We need to ensure the WSL connection has enough resources.
+It is necessary to ensure the WSL connection has enough resources.
 Use `free -h` to check the memory status.
-It's strongly recommended to assgining 20GB+ Mem and 8GB+ Swap.
-If it didn't meet this requirement, we need to set it manually in a file `.wslconfig`, and it should locate in `C:\Users\your_username\`.
-If not, we need to create it ourselves.
+It's strongly recommended to assigning 20GB+ Mem and 8GB+ Swap.
+If it didn't meet this requirement, it needs to be set manually in the file `.wslconfig` which should locate in `C:\Users\your_username\`.
+If not, just create it.
 Within the file, a sample setting is given below

     [wsl2]               # this line is a must-have memory=28GB          # Limits VM memory